GalleriaJS/galleria/docs/references/faq.rst

 What mobile strategy does Galleria have?
 ----------------------------------------

-We do not currently develop specific themes for mobile devices since we have not yet seen a good web app for flicking through images that comes anywhere near the native experience.
-Instead, we focus on mobile compatibility in a web site context, meaning that the Galleria gallery works on mobile devices much the same way as they do on the desktop web.
+Ge focus on mobile compatibility in a responsive context, meaning that the Galleria gallery works on mobile devices much the same way as they do on the desktop web.
 We also optimize our themes so the interaction is more precise when displayed on touch devices.

-This direction might change very soon since there is a lot of things happening on the mobile web in a fast pace.

 Do you have multi-license options for Premium themes?